Music Box Brazil

 Music Box Brazil is an entertainment channel owned by Box Brazil cable and satellite television channel operator.
 Is the first channel dedicated exclusively to Brazilian music and is one of the main music channels in Brazil, among others like Multishow, MTV and Bis.

 The channel went on air on January 1, 2012, after regulation by the Agência Nacional do Cinema (Ancine), which granted some channels the title of Brazilian channels with qualified space programmed by an independent Brazilian programmer, among which stand out the Prime Box Brazil, Travel Box Brazil and FashionTV channels, belonging to the same company.
-Music Box Brazil is available through Claro TV, Vivo TV, OI TV and via streamung through Box Brazil Play.
+Music Box Brazil is available through Claro TV, Vivo TV, OI TV and via streaming through Box Brazil Play.